 - Opt for a longer loan term, but keep in mind that this means more paid in interest.
-While you’ll be able to get your month-to-month costs down, you may pay thousands more than your car is worth with a loan term over 60 months.
+While you’ll be able to get your month-to-month costs down, you may pay thousands more than your car is worth with a loan term of over 60 months.

-- Pay sales tax up front.
+- Pay sales tax upfront.
 Lenders will let you finance the sales tax on your vehicle but try not to.
 You’ll end up paying interest on it as well — and it will just make your monthly payment bigger.

-- Lease instead of buy.
+- Lease instead of buying.
 Leasing gets a bad rap, but you can save money on your monthly payments with a lease.
 However, it can be costly if you don’t have a good credit score — and you won’t be able to sell your car at the end of the lease period.

 The bottom line